-If you’re a Council or ‘political animal’ and you think Totally Locally is right for your town, we run a mentoring scheme to show the businesses of your town how to run the campaign with your organisation in a supporting role (e.g. covering printing costs etc).
-We will help identify the right local group to take on the campaign, then show them how to do this via workshops and talks.
-Your town can then receive the Official Totally Locally Town status.
+If you’re a Council, BID or ‘political animal’ and you think Totally Locally is right for your town, we run a Mentoring Scheme to show the businesses of your town how to run the campaign with your organisation in a supporting role.
+We will you help identify the right local group to take on the campaign, then show them how to do this via workshops and talks.
+Your organisation can then receive Official Totally Locally Certification – this also includes a license for having your organisation’s logos on the Town Kit posters.
 This is chargeable and where applicable is compatible with Government funding for helping high streets, independent businesses and strengthening local economies and communities.

 You could try to, but a ‘paid for’ business association that relies on membership and excludes people who don’t ‘pay in’ will not work!
 If you want to run it on these grounds, we ask that you include every single business in the town in the campaign, even if they refuse to be involved with your organisation.